cairo-book/cairo-book/src/ch99-00-starknet-smart-contracts.md

 #### Scarb

-You can set up a Starknet development environment using Scarb as stated in the [Hello, Scarb! - Starknet Support](ch01-03-hello-scarb.md#starknet-support) section.
+You can set up a Starknet development environment using Scarb as stated in the [Installation](./ch01-01-installation.md) section.
 Each example in this chapter can be used with Scarb.
+Note that you will need to modify the `Scarb.toml` file from your Scarb packages to use the `starknet` dependency, as mentioned in the [Hello, World](./ch01-02-hello-world.md#starknet-support) Starknet section.